nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > * MediVault deletes medicine stock information when `parameter` and `parameterValues` provided by the user are valid.
 > * MediVault performs a check to determine if it is executing deletion by stock id or deletion by expiry then executes accordingly.
-> * MediVault will not execute if both id and expiry date are specified.
+> * MediVault does not execute if both id and expiry date are specified.
-> * MediVault will not actually delete the stock.
-Rather, it will set it as deleted and hide from user view.
+> * MediVault does not actually delete the stock.
+Rather, it sets it as deleted and hide from user view.
 This is for the purpose of retaining stock information in case it is needed again in the future.
->   * For example, if a prescription was deleted, the information of the medicine will still be intact even if the stock was deleted.
+>   * For example, if a prescription was deleted, the information of the medicine is still intact even if the stock was deleted.

 The sequence diagram for `DeleteStockCommand` is shown below.

 ![DeleteStockSequenceDiagram](diagrams/diagram_images/DeleteStockSequenceDiagram.png)

-If MediVault determines that it is executing deletion by stock id, it will execute accordingly.
+If MediVault determines that it is executing deletion by stock id, it executes accordingly.
 Currently, it only allows for deletion of 1 stock at a time.

 The sequence diagram for deletion by stock id is shown below.